RealmKnight/CNWC-BLET-GCA-PLD-App/announcements.md

 - ✅ Union admins can create, edit, and delete announcements for GCA and all divisions (via division selector)
 - ✅ Application admins have full control via appropriate interfaces
 - ✅ **Company Admin: NO ACCESS** to announcements (as specified)
-- ⏳ Admin analytics to show read/unread status for division members (placeholder ready)
+- ✅ Admin analytics to show read/unread status for division members with detailed member lists
 - ⏳ Scheduled announcements (future start dates) for union admin only (placeholder ready)
 - ✅ Integration with existing admin navigation and layouts